Achievable logoAchievable logo

 • Evaluating definite integrals with u-substitution

 u-substitution is essentially the reverse chain rule.
-You use it when one function is nested inside another, and the derivative of the inner function (or something close to it) also appears in the integrand.
+Use it when one function is nested inside another, and the derivative of the inner function (or something close to it) also appears in the integrand.
 By temporarily switching to a new variable, you can simplify the integral and apply basic integration rules more directly.

-1. Choose u=g(x).
+Step 1: Choose u=g(x).

 Pick the “inner” function.
 Look for something nested, or an expression whose derivative shows up elsewhere in the integrand.
 Avoid choosing u=x, since that doesn’t simplify anything.